nordeim/onestopnews/docs/prompts.md

 ---

+your last tool call failed. please check the tool call syntax and then try again and continue meticulously

+---

 I started "pnpm dev" at port 3000 and saved the dynamic landing page (`http://localhost:3000/`) as @dynamic_landing_page.html . please meticulously compare the dynamic landing page with the static landing page mockup @static_HTML_mockup_for_dynamic_landing_page.html and then investigate why the dynamic page visual aesthetics is so different and minimal and contains links that are not active. you can use the system installed CLI browser commands `agent-browser` and `playwright-cli` to test the dynamic site yourself.

 You will compare the dynamic_landing_page.html (from the Next.js app at localhost:3000) with the static_HTML_mockup_for_dynamic_landing_page.html to identify why the dynamic version is so visually different, minimal, and has non-active/inactive links.